 Contact one of the organisers or the Box Office should you need help such as first aid or finding a lost child.

 Harpenden Books are supporting the Festival and will be selling the books associated with the session.
 After the session there will be the opportunity to meet the author and have your new book signed.

 Flamstead is a village of some 1700 people, just off the A5 and Junction 9 of the M1 but the village centre could be in a different world.
 The Festival takes place around the churchyard, which doubles up as the village green.
 St Leonard’s, the parish church is on one side of the green, the Village Hall on the other.
 The Parish Council website has more details.

-The Festival is raising funds for the benefit of the Friends of St Leonard’s (FOSL) for the conservation and repair of the church building and its surroundings especially the roof, which needs major restoration work.
+The Festival raises funds for the benefit of the Friends of St Leonard’s (FOSL) for the conservation and repair of the church building and its surroundings.
+(But please see note about the 2022 special event.)

-While at the Festival do have a look at the mediaeval wall paintings in the church and enjoy the outside space that also serves as the village green.
+While at the Festival do have a look at the mediaeval wall paintings and the many other treasures in the church and enjoy the outside space that also serves as the village green.
 It is this heritage we need to maintain for the sake of future generations.